microsoft/Semi-supervised-learning/README.md

 }

 @article{chen2023softmatch},
-  title={FreeMatch: Self-adaptive Thresholding for Semi-supervised Learning}, author={Chen, Hao and Tao, Ran and Fan, Yue and Wang, Yidong and Wang, Jindong and Schiele, Bernt and Xie, Xing and Raj, Bhiksha and Savvides, Marios}, booktitle={International Conference on Learning Representations (ICLR)}, year={2023}
+  title={SoftMatch: Addressing the Quantity-Quality Trade-off in Semi-supervised Learning}, author={Chen, Hao and Tao, Ran and Fan, Yue and Wang, Yidong and Wang, Jindong and Schiele, Bernt and Xie, Xing and Raj, Bhiksha and Savvides, Marios}, booktitle={International Conference on Learning Representations (ICLR)}, year={2023}